 \section{Conclusions and discussions}

-The precise observations of CMB anisotropies over last few decades are one of the greatest achievement of modern cosmology.
-These anisotropies contain very crucial information about the evolution history of the universe at the earliest epochs, in particular, during the inflationary epoch.
-Although the present observational data strongly favours the standard $\Lambda$CDM model as the concordance model of the universe, various anomalies present in the CMB data may nevertheless hint at some new primordial physics beyond the standard model of cosmology.
-Interestingly, these large scale anomalies have always been present in the CMB observations from COBE, WMAP to most recent and precise Planck datasets which make them more intriguing to look at and understand their origins better.
-While they could arise due to foreground residuals and/or systematic effects, their origin could also be primordial which could point towards non-trivial dynamics beyond the simplest inflationary models leading to a nearly scale invariant power spectrum on all scales.
+Precision observations of CMB anisotropies over the last few decades are one of the most outstanding achievements of modern cosmology.
+These anisotropies contain crucial information about the evolution of the universe at the earliest epochs, particularly during the inflationary phase.
+Although the present observational data strongly favor the standard $\Lambda$CDM model as the concordance model of the universe, various anomalies present in the CMB data may nevertheless hint at some new primordial physics beyond the standard model of cosmology.
+Interestingly, these large-scale anomalies have always been present in the CMB observations from COBE, and WMAP to the most recent and precise Planck datasets, which makes them more intriguing to look at and understand their origins better.
+While they could arise due to foreground residuals and/or systematic effects, their origin could also be primordial, which could point towards non-trivial dynamics beyond the simplest inflationary models, which typically lead to a nearly scale-invariant power spectrum on all scales.